 How to Make Safety Plan

-The HSE Advisor will monitor sub-contractor’s compliance at site and non-compliance shall be reported to site manager and contract manager for appropriate action.
+The HSE Advisor will monitor sub-contractor’s compliance at site and non-compliance shall be reported to the site manager and contract manager for appropriate action.

 Related HSE statistics of sub-contractors shall be included into COMPANY NAME statistics.
 All sub-contractors are accountable for their respective HSE performance and shall be required to meet Key Performance Indicator and targets in line with COMPANY NAME objectives.